AlexandrovLab/SigProfilerExtractor/README.md

     NMF ENGINES:-

     **matrix_normalization**: A string.
 Method of normalizing the genome matrix before it is analyzed by NMF.
-Default is value is "100X".
-Other options are "gmm", "log2", "custom" or "none".
+Default is value is "gmm".
+Other options are, "log2", "custom" or "none".

     **nmf_init**: A String.
 The initialization algorithm for W and H matrix of NMF.
-Options are 'random', 'nndsvd', 'nndsvda', 'nndsvdar' and 'alexandrov-lab-custom'
+Options are 'random', 'nndsvd', 'nndsvda', 'nndsvdar' and 'nndsvd_min'
-              Default is 'alexandrov-lab-custom'.
+              Default is 'nndsvd_min'.

     **precision**: A string.
 Values should be single or double.
 Default is single.